hwangbro/test/README.md

 ### Making Changes and Uploading them to GitHub
 * First, we need to make sure we're in the correct branch.
 Start by doing a `git checkout YOUR_BRANCH_NAME`, where your branch name is the same one as the one you created above.
-* In your Git Bash shell, you can go and do a `git add <file_name>` for each file that you changed.
+* In your Git Bash shell, you can use `git add -A` to stage files.
     * You can do the command `git status` to see a summary of what files you've made changes to in red
-    * For example, if you changed `docs\gen-1\red-blue\catext\catch-em-all-classic\resources\pokemon-by-index.md`, you would do `git add docs\gen-1\red-blue\catext\catch-em-all-classic\resources\pokemon-by-index.md`
-    * Note that you can tab complete file and folder names when typing this out.
-    * You can do another `git status` and you should see the files you add in green.
-* After you have added all the files you made changes to, we want to bundle them into a "commit".
-Do this by doing `git commit -m "YOUR DESCRIPTION HERE"`, where you give a short description of your changes.
+* Staging files helps bundle even more closely related changes into a "commit".
+You can run the commit by doing `git commit -m "YOUR DESCRIPTION HERE"`, where you give a short description of your changes.
 The quotation marks need to be part of this command.
     * For example, `git commit -m "Update Moon Rocket fight in Beginner Guide"`
 * Then we want to push this commit back to GitHub.
 Do this by doing a `git push origin`.